 External Funding Sources

-The Corporate and Foundation Relations (CFR) office curates a list of popular opportunities that are well-aligned with the kinds of projects undertaken by liberal arts college faculty.
+The Grants Office curates a list of popular opportunities that are well-aligned with the kinds of projects undertaken by liberal arts college faculty.
 These grants are selected to give you a broad introduction to the variety of opportunities that are available to you, and you can browse them by discipline:

 If you are looking for federal grants only, you can explore www.grants.gov.
-Although you may have only worked with federal opportunities in the past, we highly recommend exploring the grants available from private prospects, such as corporations and foundations.
-Please contact Bridget Wiffin, Assistant Director of Corporate & Foundation Relations, to utilize the restricted Foundation Center database, which is well-suited to research private funders.
+Although you may have only worked with federal opportunities in the past, we highly recommend exploring the grants available from foundations and other external funding sources.
+Please contact Bridget Wiffin, Director of the Grants Office, to utilize the restricted Foundation Center database, which is well-suited to research these funders.

 Williams also subscribes to specialized funding databases, listed below, which you can use to perform your own initial search.
 (Please note: These databases are only accessible through a college IP address.)